ASt0N1C/Uninstall-HP-Blowware/README.md

 # Uninstall-HP-Blowware
+# MUST BE RUN AS ADMINISTRATOR OR FILES WILL NOT DELETE DUE TO PERMISSIONS

 # first lines of code Disables and stops the windows services from starting up for wolf security and HP Sure Click.
 # the next few lines Kill the task manager processes and uninstalls the programs
 # second last line of code deletes all HP Wolf Security and HP Sure Click Files